patchedsoul/monado/README.md

 The project currently is being developed for GNU/Linux and aims to support other operating systems in the near future.
 "Monado" has no specific meaning and is just a name.

+# About the libsurvive Branch

+This branch contains libsurvive as a submodule in src/xrt/external/libsurvive.
+Libsurvive is compiled as a shared library and the runtime links to libsurvive.
+A device prober using the libsurvive simple api is implemented in src/xrt/drivers/survive.

+When starting an OpenXR application, libsurvive will run calibration and save configuration and calibration data in the current working directory.

+Make sure the HMD can see both basestations and is not moved during calibration.

+To remove libsurvive's calibration data delete the following files/directories:

+    rm -r config.json HMD_config.json calinfo

+Though working and usable, support for the libsurvive driver is **experimental**.

+For example it contains many hardcoded values from OpenHMD's configuration for the Vive 1 and does not behave well yet when no Vive is connected.

+libsurvive may only build when the `-DUSE_OPENCV=OFF` cmake option is used.

 ## Monado source tree